balde73/Second-assignment-simulation/README.md

 ### Run

 Many option are available to run the project.
-Type `make help` for a complete list
+Type `make` or `make help` for a complete list

 ```
 > make help